-Our Woodland Wellbeing programme draws upon 7 years of practice and applies the principles of Forest School to deliver outdoor activity programmes tailored to the needs of groups including: adults with learning disabilities; people with mental health needs; people living with dementia; and young people with mental & physical needs.
+Our Woodland Wellbeing programme draws upon 10 years of practice and applies the principles of Forest School and the NHS' Five Ways to Wellbeing' to deliver woodland based activity programmes for groups in need.
+Each activity is tailored to reflect the needs and aspirations of those involved.

 Recent projects include:

-An 8 week project working with 'Off the Record' involving young people aged 16-25 in exploring a new woodland, learning about wildlife and participating in woodland arts and crafts, funded by the Nisbet Charitable Trust.
-Participants have been experiencing the outdoors in all weathers, including snow! and have really enjoyed seeing the spring gradually arriving in the woodland.
-Popular activities so far have included making hazel mallets, using natural dyes to colour wool fleece and transforming this into felted sitmats.
+'Woodland Winter Warmer': An 8 week project working with 'Off the Record' involving young people aged 16-25 in exploring a new woodland, learning about wildlife and participating in woodland arts and crafts, funded by the Nisbet Charitable Trust.
+In winter 2017/18 participants have been experiencing the outdoors in all weathers, including snow! and have really enjoyed seeing the spring gradually arriving in the woodland.
+Popular activities so far have included making hazel mallets, using natural dyes to colour wool fleece and transforming this into felted sit-mats.
 Huge thanks to Adrian Brooks who has let us use his beautiful woodland for this project and has also allowed the group to feed his pigs and sheep, another highlight for the young people every week.

-To find out more about our Woodland Wellbeing projects and/or to discuss a new project, please email Nicola at: email@example.com
+To find out more about our Woodland Wellbeing projects, subscribe to the newsletter via the link below and if you want to discuss supporting a new project, please email Nicola at: email@example.com